METALS MORNING VIEW: Metals prices remain upbeat, upward momentum gathers pace

-These gains built on yesterday January 10’s stronger performance when base metals prices closed up an average of 1.7%, where lead and copper led the advance with gains of 3.7% and 2.8% respectively.
-Precious metals prices were mixed yesterday with silver prices the main gainers, they were up 1.2% at $16.77 per oz, spot gold prices were up 0.3%, while the PGMs were little changed.
+These gains built on Tuesday’s stronger performance when base metals prices closed up an average of 1.7%, where lead and copper led the advance with gains of 3.7% and 2.8%, respectively.
+Precious metals prices were mixed on Tuesday with silver prices the main gainers, they were up 1.2% at $16.77 per oz, and spot gold prices were up 0.3%, while the PGMs were little changed.

-In other metals in China, May iron ore prices on the Dalian Commodity Exchange (DCE) are up 3.7%, on SHFE steel rebar is up 2.2%, silver prices are up 0.8% and gold prices are up 0.2%.
+In other metals in China, May iron ore prices on the Dalian Commodity Exchange are up 3.7%, on the Shanghai Futures Exchange, steel rebar is up 2.2%, silver prices are up 0.8% and gold prices are up 0.2%.
 In international markets, spot Brent crude prices are up 0.1% at $53.69 per barrel having weakened recently on the back of concerns of a US producer response to the higher prices.

 Economic data showed Japan’s leading indicators edged higher to 102.7%, it has been trending higher since May 2016 – later there is a host of UK industrial, construction and GDP data, plus Bank of England Governor Mark Carney is speaking at 2:15 pm GMT.
-US data includes crude oil inventories, but the focus is likely to be on president-elect Donald Trump’s press conference at 4pm GMT, FOMC member William Dudley is then speaking at 6:20 pm GMT – see table below for more details.
+US data includes crude oil inventories, but the focus is likely to be on president-elect Donald Trump’s press conference at 16:00 GMT, US Federal Open Market Committee member William Dudley is then speaking at 18:20 GMT.

 Base metals prices are looking stronger as their new year rallies extend – given better economic data, especially yesterday’s Chinese PPI data, it is not surprising that prices are rallying as traders position themselves as the new year gets underway.
 Fundamentally we like the metals’ outlooks, but we are wary that the political scene may now heat-up as president-elect Donald Trump takes the helm so we should be braced for some pick-up in volatility – we may get a hint at what is to come this afternoon when he holds a press conference.
 For now we would run with the upward momentum, but be ready for some turbulence.

-The run up in gold prices seems to be on the back of two issues – a pick-up in inflationary expectations and a pick-up in some safe-haven buying ahead of the changeover in the US administration.
+The run-up in gold prices seems to be on the back of two issues – a pick-up in inflationary expectations and a pick-up in some haven buying ahead of the changeover in the US administration.
 Silver and platinum are following, while palladium has been seeing independent strength.